Nolikein/filemaker/README.md

 Read the [documentation](https://github.com/Nolikein/filemaker/wiki) for that.

 ## Testing

+For the moment, the project does not implements a CI because i usually use gitlab CI and not github CI.
+The time to convert the current [gitlab-ci](https://github.com/Nolikein/filemaker/blob/master/.gitlab-ci.yml), the project will be checked by my own.
+The latest PHPUnit check and Gitlab personnal runner check was successfull.

 The tests use [Docker](https://www.docker.com) and its magical side for virtual process (called containers) from customisable images.